Basketball-USA clinch record-extending 11th Women's World Cup title | Sports-Games

 Basketball-USA clinch record-extending 11th Women's World Cup title

-Defending champions USA beat China 83-61 to win a record-extending 11th Women's World Cup title in Sydney on Saturday.
-A'ja Wilson, who plays for the WNBA's Las Vegas Aces, led tournament favourites Team USA with 19 points.
+Defending champions USA beat China 83-61 to win a record-extending 11th Women's World Cup title in Sydney on Saturday, while Australia's Lauren Jackson brought the curtain down on her glittering career with a bronze medal.
+A'ja Wilson, who plays for the WNBA's Las Vegas Aces, led tournament favourites Team USA with 19 points and was named MVP of the tournament.

-Defending champions USA beat China 83-61 to win a record-extending 11th Women's World Cup title in Sydney on Saturday.
+Defending champions USA beat China 83-61 to win a record-extending 11th Women's World Cup title in Sydney on Saturday, while Australia's Lauren Jackson brought the curtain down on her glittering career with a bronze medal.

-A'ja Wilson, who plays for the WNBA's Las Vegas Aces, led tournament favourites Team USA with 19 points.
+A'ja Wilson, who plays for the WNBA's Las Vegas Aces, led tournament favourites Team USA with 19 points and was named MVP of the tournament.
 The United States earned a hard-fought early lead of 18-13 at the end of the first quarter and were made to work by China as they extended it to 43-33 at the halfway mark.

 The game looked poised for a close finish at the break, but China faded quickly in the third quarter, going 21 points behind as Jewell Loyd and Kelsey Plum scored a combined 15 points.
-The United States then weathered a late surge from China in the final quarter to secure their fourth straight World Cup title.
+The United States weathered a late surge from China in the final quarter to secure their fourth straight World Cup title in front of close to 16,000 fans at the Sydney Superdome.

+Li Yueru led the scoring for China with 19 points, as they earned their second World Cup silver medal in women's basketball.
+JACKSON BOWS OUT WITH BRONZE

+Earlier on Saturday, Jackson capped off her career in spectacular fashion, leading the scoring with 30 points as hosts Australia posted a 95-65 victory over Canada to take bronze.
+The 41-year-old, who announced her retirement on social media before the match, also equalled the record for most appearances at the Women's World Cup with her 43rd game in the competition.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)